joshkempner/Cosmic.NET/README.md

 In addition, the "cosmo" library is designed to be used as a library by any .NET app.

 Contributions via pull requests are welcome.

+The original C++ code on which this was based is [in a separate repository](https://github.com/joshkempner/cosmic).